 I am obviously on Padel Magazine.
 And I'm glad to see that she is doing well.
 Congratulations for his career.
 She seems to have a very intense sporting life.
 I hope she will preserve herself and that she will be able to make us a beautiful (who is already!)
 And a long career. "

-JLC: ”It would be pretentious to say that, but in a way: Good in his body, well in his padel, if we stay in the padel.
+JLC: “It would be pretentious to say that, but in a way: Feeling good in your body, feeling good in your padel, if we stay in padel.

 And sometimes, some athletes may have actions or ways of playing that destroy.
 My job, it will be here to find once again the best postural solution for the good of the athlete in the short and especially long term. "